J-Luang/final_project/source/genres/action/black_panther/black_panther.rst

 10/10 Cravens
 ~~~~~~~~~~~~~~~~~

+GO SEE THIS MOVIE!
 Black Panther is one of Marvel's most fully realized films.
 Wonderfully fleshed
 out characters, beautiful cinematography, and a well thought out plot help expand
  the Marvel Cinematic Universe.
 Killmonger is one of Marvel's best villians to
  date, and the commentary on today's world is done in a powerful way.
 A lot is